solosky/pixl.js/docs/en/05+5-translation.md

 ## How to add new language translation
-The process is similar to updating an existing translation, and has the same requirements dependin on your Operating System.
+The process is similar to updating an existing translation, and has the same requirements depending on your Operating System.

 1. Add new column in `fw/data/i18n.csv`, for example "ja_JP"
 2. Run `fw/scripts/i18n_gen.py` to generate new language files.